How to Become a Graphic Designer

 Certifications are typically earned after you’ve graduated from an undergraduate graphic design program.
 These short courses can be taken online, and most will require a final test and a fee.

 In addition to an internship, a higher-level graphic design job may require a certain level of post-graduate professional experience.
-Entry-level positions may include junior graphic designer, graphic design assistant, and freelance digital artist.
+Entry-level positions may include junior professional graphic designer, graphic design assistant, and freelance digital artist.

 Once you’ve gained some experience in graphic designing, you’ll be able to earn higher-level titles such as: